14-Day Water Drinking Challenge

 2. Improve Mental Clarity

 There are many pills and potions that promise you more energy.
-Adequate water intake trumps them all as nature provides you everything you need to function at optimal levels.
+Adequate water intake trumps them all as nature provides you with everything you need to function at optimal levels.
 One meta-review concluded, “Water, or its lack (dehydration), can influence cognition.
 Mild levels of dehydration can produce disruptions in mood and cognitive functioning…such as concentration, alertness, and short-term memory.”
 It has been theorized that mild dehydration acts as a physiological stressor that diminishes cognitive processes.

 3. Improve Energy Levels